Boris Johnson and a celebrity-backed plea over free TV licences for over-75s make headlines on Wednesday.

-A variety of stories make the front pages on Friday – from the latest on Brexit to a crackdown on social media platforms over harmful content.
+A variety of stories make the front pages on Thursday – from the latest pledges by the Tory leadership contenders to promising news in the fight against cervical cancer.

 Boris Johnson appears across the front pages again on Wednesday, this time after a photographer caught him in a moment of affection with a supporter – albeit of the four-legged kind.

 The latest fallout on Boris Johnson’s row and the cost to taxpayers for renovating the Duke and Duchess of Sussex’s new home lead Tuesday’s papers.

 Scrutiny of Boris Johnson over a row at the home he shares with his partner has spilled into a new week, with the Tory leadership hopeful making headlines across the front pages.

 The Tory leadership battle between Boris Johnson and Jeremy Hunt dominates the front pages on Friday after Michael Gove was eliminated from the race.

 The Tory leadership race continues to make headlines, along with controversy over the latest television debate.

 The Tory leadership contenders dominate the papers on Wednesday after they went head-to-head in another TV debate.

 The launch of Boris Johnson’s campaign for Prime Minister, Brexit machinations and a ban on UK comedians travelling to Africa lead the papers.